-Column Description Server Name Displays the name of the server you are currently connected to.
+Column Description Server Name Lets you see the name of the server you are currently connected to.
 Port Displays the server's port number.
 The default is 80.
 Web Server Displays the web server.
-Currently only Apache 2.2.6 is available.
-Status You can see the server's status.
+Currently only Apache 2.0.35 is available.
+Status Lets you see the server's status.
 The options are OK, Error, Unknown, or Transition.
-Status Detail States whether the server is started or not.
-Jobs Displayse the number of jobs currently running on the server.
+Status Detail Lets you see whether the server is started or not.
+Jobs Lets you see the number of jobs currently running on the server.
 Repository Datasource Displays the name of the datasource where the repository is stored.
 Status Displays the repository status and whether it is OK or not.
-Connection Detail Displays the connection status of the repository.
-User ID Tthe name of the repository is displayed.
-DBMS The database platform for the repository is displayed.
+Connection Detail Lets you see the connection status of the repository.
+User ID Lets you see the name of the repository.
+DBMS Lets you see the database platform for the repository.
 Version Displays the database platform version of the repository.